daytonaio/content/README.md

 - [Daytona Definitions Sitemap](https://www.daytona.io/sitemap-definitions.xml)

 ### Glossary/Definitions
-Mark new terms that could be added to the Daytona Definitions page with a comment containing a concise description.
+Each article should ideally contribute one new definition to the Daytona Definitions page.
+Please submit this in the designated directory for definitions, using the provided template.
+This falls within the scope of producing a content piece.

 ### Evergreen Content
 Focus on creating long-lasting content.
 Avoid referencing specific versions of technology that may quickly become outdated.